emfcamp/badge-2024-documentation/docs/tildagon-apps/simple_tildagon_python.md

 ### Exercise 3

-Extend your previous program to switch all LEDs to purple once you press B button.
+Extend your previous program to switch all LEDs to purple once you press the B button.

 !!! info "Tip"